 How to see Milford Sound

 We booked this tour with Cruise Milford and it was fabulous.
 From start to finish we were so impressed with the organisation and the quality of the tour.
-Including the lovely employee who helped us make our tour!
+Including the lovely employee who helped us race through the carpark to make it on time for our tour!